Libero logo

 For upscale gatherings, the football fraternity prefers the equally central Sheraton at Kneza Borne 2, while the Palace is an Art-Deco classic dating back to 1907.
 It’s also conveniently located by the Zrinjevac tram stop, halfway between the main square and the train station.
 On the other side of the Art Pavilion, the Astoria is a handy mid-range option.

 The most famous lodging in town is the Esplanade, built by the station to serve the Orient Express, and host to royalty and film stars.
-Orson Welles was a famous regular here.
+Orson Welles was a famous regular.
 Nearby on main, tram-lined Branimirova, the functional Hotel Central stands almost as close to the station.

 More contemporary in style, with free cycle provision and a 24-hour gym, Canopy by Hilton Zagreb City Centre stands diagonally opposite the train station.

-To stay close to the bus station, almost opposite, the No.9 has boutique pretensions with three floors of different colours.
+To stay by Zagreb bus station, the No.9 has boutique pretensions with three floors of differing colours.
 Just behind on Supilova, the Hotel National can provide a comfortable, affordable stay while behind that, on Ivana Bunića Vučića, the Sliško does the job with 49 ‘budget’ and ‘comfort’ rooms.

 Also close, on the main street of Vukovara, the DoubleTree by Hilton is a different category altogether, with a panoramic gym, pool and sauna.